 AxTraceEvent traceEvent = factory.Create(_e);

-if (traceEvent.ActivityId != getCurrentThreadActivityId())
+else if (traceEvent.ActivityId != getCurrentThreadActivityId())

 {